rohanphanse/personal-site/data/projects/steganography.md

 ## Development Process

-I wrote this program in Rust and gained experience with using the `image` crate from this amazing tutorial by freeCodeCamp (<a href = "https://www.freecodecamp.org/news/rust-in-replit/" target = "_blank">link</a>).
+I wrote this program in Rust and gained experience with using the `image` crate from this amazing tutorial by freeCodeCamp (<a href = "https://www.freecodecamp.org/news/rust-in-replit/" target = "_blank" rel="noreferrer">link</a>).

 ## Featured Code